aws-samples/bring-your-own-data-labs/labs/01_ingestion_with_glue/README.md

 12. Review the role and then choose **Create role**.

 NOTE: “AWSGlueServiceRole” is an AWS Managed Policy to provide Glue with needed permissions to access S3 data.
 However, you still need to allow access to your specific S3 bucket for Glue by attaching “BYOD-S3Policy” created policy.

-## Creating a Development Endpoint and Notebook - Step 1

-> Development endpoint and notebook will be used in Lab 5 of this workshop.
-Since it takes a bit of time to create the resources, we are doing it now so that they will be ready when we need them.

-In AWS Glue, you can create an environment — known as a development endpoint — that you can use to iteratively develop and test your extract, transform, and load (ETL) scripts.

-You can then create a notebook that connects to the endpoint, and use your notebook to author and test your ETL script.
-When you're satisfied with the results of your development process, you can create an ETL job that runs your script.
-With this process, you can add functions and debug your scripts in an interactive manner.

-It is also possible to connect your local IDE to this endpoint, which is explained here: [Tutorial: Set Up PyCharm Professional with a Development Endpoint](https://docs.aws.amazon.com/glue/latest/dg/dev-endpoint-tutorial-pycharm.html)

-How to create an endpoint and use it from a notebook:

-Go to Glue in the console https://console.aws.amazon.com/glue/
-1. On the left menu, click in Dev endpoints and **Add endpoint**.
-2. Development endpoint name: `byod`
-3. IAM role: **glue-processor-role**
-4. Click **Next**
-5. Select Skip networking information
-6. Click **Next**
-7. Click **Next** \- No need to Add SSH public key for now
-8. Click **Finish**

-It will take a while to create the endpoint.

 ## Create data catalog from S3 files